repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheDefaultValueLiteralMustBeAValidLiteralOfTheAttributesType
+/*
-message
+The default value literal must be a valid literal of the attributes type
-'The default value literal must be a valid literal of the attributes type'
+*/

 context EStructuralFeature